360ls/360ls/_requirements/prototype.md

 [Web App Prototype](http://vcms.herokuapp.com/)

 The prototype consists of a full-stack python Django environment hosted in a Heroku instance.
-For the prototype, we hooked into our [main project inventory](https://github.com/ASK-MEdia/360ls-vcms) and tied in a CircleCI build driver that builds dynamically from updates to the master branch of our GitHub profile.
-The prototype dependencies are packaged in a custom vagrant build for consistent development and testing on our local devices.
+We have connected our repository to [CircleCI](https://circleci.com/), which automatically tests, builds and deploys our application when any commits are pushed to the repository.
+The prototype dependencies are packaged in a custom vagrant build for a consistent development and testing environment on our local machines.